tao-pr/fractal-art-cpp/README.md

 See example of arguments in the next section.
 After run, it will write an output image to `fractal.png`.

-## Some good examples
+## Still images

-For still image
+Some examples of how to generate Julia set render as PNG.

 ```sh
 # Simple Julia (degree2)